 The Board of Regents will publish annually a progress report on Louisiana's Talent Imperative.
 The report will present traditional measures of college success, such as enrollment, retention, completion and attainment, to show the impact of this Master Plan throughout implementation.
 Significantly, though, we will also report broader, society-wide measures such as income, poverty and employment through a Prosperity Index.
-This tool will allow us to track and demonstrate the extent to which talent growth is driving improvements in the state's overall well-being.
-To consider success in addressing equity gaps, we will disaggregate Prosperity Index data by race/ethnicity and socioeconomic factors.
-Partners in this work will also be encouraged to report complementary measures within their individual areas of work, to build both high-level and sector-based views of our progress.
+This tool will allow us to track and demonstrate the extent to which talent growth is driving

+Louisiana's greatest asset is her people.
+We will measure our effectiveness toward reaching our talent development goals and by how well our state as a whole is improving the lives of our citizens. improvements in the state's overall well-being.
+To consider success in addressing equity gaps, we will disaggregate Prosperity Index data by race/ ethnicity and socioeconomic factors.
+Partners in this work will also be encouraged to report complementary measures within their individual areas of work, to build both high-level and sectorbased views of our progress.

-With evidence of how the state, overall, is benefiting from this laser focus on building talent, we will develop a comprehensive financing plan to measure the total resources needed to reach our attainment goal, how all available funds can be leveraged, the productivity impacts of innovations implemented, and returns on these investments.
+With evidence of how the state, overall, is benefiting from this laser focus on building talent, we will develop a comprehensive financing plan to measure the total resources we need to reach our attainment goal, how all available funds can be leveraged, the productivity impacts of innovations implemented, and returns on these investments.

-This report will provide direct evidence of the success of the Louisiana Talent Imperative on the state and show the results of the new approaches we pursue together.
+This report will provide direct evidence of the impacts of the Louisiana Talent Imperative on the state and show the results of the innovative new approaches we pursue together.
+Louisiana's disinvestment in higher education over the last decade cannot be sustained.
 Building a Prosperity Pipeline requires smart, strategic, and targeted new investments in talent development.
 By financing this Talent Imperative and improving attainment, Louisiana's taxpayers will realize a significant return on their investment in real dollars and quality of life.